Sensorlogger

 Sensorlogger as a service

 It is recommended to run Sensorlogger with restricted privileges.
 The setup procedure for an automatic startup at boot time depends on the distribution.
 For Debian/Raspbian, I use a service file for systemd like the one shown below.
 It assumes that the executable file named sensorlogger is located in the user’s home directory at /home/username.
-I would also use this directory to store the logging information.
+The configuration file called config.json is also located there in this example.

 You could then use the following two commands to load the service into systemd and enable its automatic startup: